 - Do not swim in the bio bay.
 It is against the law, responsible tour guides will not allow you to swim.
 Any chemicals you apply to your skin such as bug repellent, lotions, etc. will harm the ecosystem of the bio bay.

 - Only book tours with licensed approved tour operators.
-Tour guides that allow you to swim are breaking the law and not showing respect or love for the island, please do go in the water just because they let you in, you can choose to protect the bio bay for future generations.
+Tour guides that allow you to swim are breaking the law and not showing respect or love for the island, please do not go in the water just because they let you in, you can choose to protect the bio bay for future generations.

 - No trash or any objects on the Bio Bay – Please refrain from throwing any type of objects on the water during your tour.
 The smallest object, can or piece of trash can kill thousands of the precious little “dinos” that create this night show.